Learning outcomes for this module

 Children’s opportunities and experiences of participation in formal proceedings vary considerably according to the legal context and, indeed, according to the personnel involved in the case.

 In immigration cases, some practice guidance has been issued to support and protect children during their participation in both Home Office interviews (in the case of child asylum seekers) and tribunal hearings.
-The default position in Article 8 cases or in asylum cases where children are dependents is often to exclude them from direct and active participation in appeal hearings.
+There is a duty on the Home Office to conduct an assessment of the best interests of any children affected by its decision and statutory guidance about how to do this.
+However, the default position in Article 8 cases or in asylum cases where children are dependents is often to exclude them from direct and active participation in appeal hearings.
 In a particular case there may be good tactical reasons for doing so.
 But in other cases a greater role for the child in hearings may well benefit the case as well as the child.
+Some legal practitioners may not even meet with children, instead taking instructions from the adults who care for them about the wishes of the children and their perspective on what is happening; this is dubious ethically and may well mean that important information never comes to light.
+Of course, Judges can be particularly reluctant to hear from a child who is under 14, and representatives can be concerned that the child may be cross examined in order to create discrepancies between their evidence and that of their parents or carers – and that this is potentially damaging to the case and to the child.
+We will address these concerns and make some practical suggestions about how to overcome them below.
 In family cases a guardian is often appointed to represent the interests of the child – there is no such role in immigration cases, so it is particularly important that practitioners take the time to explore what evidence a child might provide and in what format.

 In all family cases, there is a statutory obligation to ascertain and consider the wishes and feelings of the child in the light of the child’s age and understanding (s.1(3) Children Act 1989).
 Much progress has been made in highlighting the importance of children’s views in this context, and a Family Justice Young People’s Board, composed of over 50 children and young people, advise the government and courts on how to make their processes more sensitive to children’s rights and needs.